SpotIM/openweb-ios-sample-app/CircleCI.md

 4. release_app_job - build the Sample App and release a new version to Test-Flight.
 Triggered by any branch that matches `/^release/app/.*/` for example `release/app/4.2.8`

+5. release_multi_job - build the SDK XCFramework on multiple Xcode versions.
+Basically trigger `release_sdk_job` and multiple `release_tag_job` for a preset of Xcode versions.
+Triggered by any branch that matches `/^release/multi/.*/` for example `release/multi/4.2.8`

 ## default_job

 build the app scheme and run unit-tests on the SDK.
 If one of those fail the job fail.

 ## release_sdk_job